-If you still owe your dentist after we pay our share, your dentist will send a bill to you directly.
+If you still owe your Dentist after we pay our share, your Dentist will send a bill to you directly.

-How to make sure your plan pays your dentist bills
+How to make sure your plan pays your Dentist bills

-- 1. If you want a confirmation of treatment and cost, ask your dentist to send one to us - 2.
+- 1. If you want a confirmation of treatment and cost, ask your Dentist to send one to us - 2.
 Make sure a claim is sent to us - 3.
-Watch for an explanation of benefits letter from us - 4.
-Pay your dentist any out-of-pocket costs - 5.
-Review your Explanation of Benefits form and call us if you have questions about it
+Review your Explanation of Benefits. - 4.
+Pay your Dentist any out-of-pocket costs - 5.
+Review your Explanation of Benefits and call us if you have questions about it